djelidrh99/cruds-using-JavaScript/readme.md

 ## Description

 This project is a web application for managing products developed using JavaScript and Tailwind CSS.
 The application allows users to create, read, update, and delete product entries easily and efficiently.
-Users can also search for products by title and category.jj
+Users can also search for products by title and category.

 ## Features